ethangutk/Meal-Tracker-Mobile-Application/readme.md

 <br>

-After this, we now have all of the information needed to add the entry to our local database/the user’s food diary.
+After this, we have all the information needed to add the entry to our local database/the user’s food diary.
 As you can see, the user can choose what meal they want to add it to and the date.
 That would get transferred to the Diary page and updated as needed.

 **Spoonacular API Dashboard:**